Founder and Father October 2021

 I remember moving to California for three months, with a six month old, to fundraise for the company.
 Opportunities were afforded that I would not have otherwise been able to have if not for the partnership of Chris in the company and the partnership of Jess in our marriage.
 I focused exclusively on doing things that would progress the business or sustain the family, in lieu of fun, feelings and friendships.
 The people around me would enjoy deepening their relationships.
 I would go home and hold my sick child upright in the bathroom at night while the shower ran to clear their snotty nose.
 I did this so that they could breathe well enough to sleep after catching exotic illnesses from being in a new place with new people so that I could be fundraising.
 I remember being intensely jealous, guilty and tired in those moments.

 Taking on the role of company founder, you end up with a job that can often amount to ‘only the things the competent team around you cannot solve, or that are so poorly defined no one else can stomach’.
 As a parent, it is similar, only you do not get paid to do it.
-In that sense, parenting is harder, there is plenty of validation in all things starting a company at this point.
+In that sense, parenting is harder, there is plenty of validation in all things starting a company.
 Parenting seems both mundane and shocking in it’s hardship.
 No one writes about you for breastfeeding thirty times a day like Jess did for our first baby.
 So no matter how hard what I experienced in the business felt, it felt like I had an easier job in those periods relative to Jess.
-That can make it very hard to talk about what you’re experiencing, the person who has it worse that you compare yourself to also happens to be your chosen partner in that same work.
+That can make it very hard to talk about what you’re experiencing, the person who has it worse that you compare yourself to also happens to be around all the time.

 When I hear people complain about getting Slack messages at night or some other form of modern work grievance, I find myself comparing their experience to the experience I had when both mom and baby were in the ICU.
 It makes me feel like I’m immune to burnout from work.
 Nothing I experience can be as hard as that was, and I don’t think anything including the end of the company would be either.
 My metric for success was that ‘both of them end the day with heart beats’.
 My strategy was to do all the things in my (limited) power to make that happen.